Special Constabulary: Honours, medals and awards

+Lord Ferrers' Awards

 The Lord Ferrers' Awards recognise outstanding contributions to volunteering in policing.
 The awards, previously known as the Special Constable and Police Support Volunteer Awards, highlight the vital role volunteers play in support of policing, by giving up their free time to make communities safer, and enhancing the effectiveness of policing across England and Wales.
-In 2013, they were renamed in memory of Rt Hon Lord Ferrers, the former Home Office minister who created the awards in 1993.
+In 2013, they were renamed in memory of Robert Shirley, 13th Earl Ferrers, the former Home Office minister who created the awards in 1993.

+Other uses of the term "Special Constable"

+Some bits of legislation, such as some that gives authority to form Port Police, use the term "Special Constable", whereas they are in fact paid employees of that Port/Port Police.